Fox News hires 'Clueless' actress Stacey Dash as contributor

-NEW YORK (Reuters) - Actress Stacey Dash, best known for her role in the 1995 hit movie “Clueless,” will be joining Fox News as a contributor, the network said on Wednesday.
+NEW YORK, May 28 (Reuters) - Actress Stacey Dash, best known for her role in the 1995 hit movie “Clueless,” will be joining Fox News as a contributor, the network said on Wednesday.

 Dash will offer “cultural analysis and commentary” on various daytime and primetime shows, Fox News said in a statement.